History of human sexuality: India

-The first evidence of attitudes towards sex comes from the ancient texts of Hinduism, Buddhism and Jainism, the first of which are perhaps the oldest surviving literature in the world.
-These most ancient texts, the Vedas, reveal moral perspectives on sexuality, marriage and fertility prayers.
+The first evidence of attitudes towards sex comes from the ancient texts of Hinduism, Buddhism and Jainism.
+These most ancient of Hindu texts, the Vedas, reveal moral perspectives on sexuality, marriage and fertility prayers.
 Sex magic featured in a number of Vedic rituals, most significantly in the Asvamedha Yajna, where the ritual culminated with the chief queen lying with the dead horse in a simulated sexual act; clearly a fertility rite intended to safeguard and increase the kingdom's productivity and martial prowess.
-The epics of ancient India, the Ramayana and Mahabharata, which may have been first composed as early as 1400 BCE, had a huge effect on the culture of Asia, influencing later Chinese, Japanese, Tibetan and South East Asian culture.
-These texts support the view that in ancient India, sex was considered a mutual duty between a married couple, where husband and wife pleasured each other equally.
+The epics of ancient India, the Ramayana and Mahabharata had a huge effect on the culture of Asia, influencing later Chinese, Japanese, Tibetan and South East Asian culture.
+These texts support the view that in ancient India, sex was considered a mutual duty between a married couple.